Experts

 huseyin.cinoglu@gc4ss.org

-Dr Cinoglu is a senior researcher at Global Center for Security Studies.
-He has a master’s degree in Criminal Justice and a PhD degree in Sociology from the University of North Texas, USA.
-He worked on many independent and sponsored researches and projects in different capacities.
+Dr Cinoglu is a senior researcher at the Global Center for Security Studies.
+He has a master’s degree in Criminal Justice and a Ph.D. in Sociology from the University of North Texas, USA.
+He worked on many independent and sponsored research and projects in different capacities.
 He has previously held academic and administrative positions at Karabuk University, the TNPA and its affiliated schools, the University of North Texas, and Yildirim Beyazit University.
 He was Chair of the Department of Security Management at the TNPA between 2011 and 2015.
 Throughout his academic career, he has been involved in the mentoring, directing, advising, and supervision of undergraduate, master’s, and PhD-level students in sociology, criminology, criminal justice, social psychology, and public administration.

 He has published and presented extensively in the areas of (countering) violent extremism, (countering) terrorism, (de)radicalization, immigration, crime and criminality, identity formation, terrorist identity formation, and reality construction in total institutions.
 Dr. Cinoglu also served as an Expert Evaluator for the Research Executive Agency of the European Commission in Brussels.